The Little Panda Fighter: Production

 The film was produced by animation studio Vídeo Brinquedo to coincide with the film Kung Fu Panda.
-The similarities that the film has with Kung Fu Panda have brought many to consider it a mockbuster, a characteristic associated with many of Vídeo Brinquedo's films.
+The similarities that the film has with Kung Fu Panda have brought many to consider it a mockbuster, along with many of Vídeo Brinquedo's other films.
 The film's animation was completed by Paulo Biagioni, Renato Fujie, Arturo Hernández, and its director, Michelle Gabriel.

 Release and reception

-The movie was released on DVD on November 18, 2008 and received generally negative reviews from critics, primarily because of its similarities to Kung Fu Panda, which was released only a few months before.
+The film was released on DVD on November 18, 2008 to negative reviews from critics, primarily because of its similarities to Kung Fu Panda, which was released only a few months before.
 A columnist for the website Nster News wrote that, in comparison to Kung Fu Panda, The Little Panda Fighter is "a trashy uninspired rip-off with a similar plot and lower budget".
 Mike Jeavons of Channel Awesome stated that "the animation is terrible, the dialogue physically hurts, and the story is contrived and barely feels complete enough to fill the 50-minute runtime.
 The music is bad, the whole thing lacks imagination, and the characters and their motivations are awful".
-On April 16, 2021, YouTuber Danny Gonzalez released a video titled, "The Kung Fu Panda Ripoff From Your Nightmares", in which he made jokes about and reviewed the movie.